ImUltik/Lisbon/README.md

 Modified positions, modified User Interface in roblox studio.

 ## How do i get it?
-You may get lisbon in the "Main" file.
+You may get lisbon in the "Latest" file.

 ## Is it safe?